WebAssembly/tool-conventions/Linking.md

 If some future version of the WebAssembly spec allows for module exports to be available during execution of the start function it will make sense to reconsider this.

+When shared memory is requested, a start function will be emitted to initialize memory as described below.

 Shared Memory and Passive Segments